claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - I created email templates in SSE Gmail
 	- (when composing, click three dots bottom right => template - have to turn feature on first via Settings => Advanced)
 	- (to edit an existing template, compose new email, click three dots bottom right, select existing template, edit, then click three dots again and save it to overwrite existing template)
+	- !Watch out!
+It has a tendency to overwrite the subject line with the name of the template!
+If you edit it back again and then save again to overwrite the template, sometimes this works.
+But mostly it doesn't.
+The whole thing seems a little buggy tbh.
-- then used mail merge
+- ...then used mail merge
 	- (have to use pro account - I had to use clare@claresudbery.com)
 	- (the mail merge icon appears over on right hand side when you click in the To field)
 	- (you have to check the mail merge checkbox before the spreadsheet option gets enabled)
 	- (it will want fields for first name, last name and email address by default)
 	- (for other fields, in the body of the email type an @ after you've set up the mail merge and attached the spreadsheet via the icon in the To field - it'll give you the option to select spreadsheet columns)
 		- You have to type the @ at the start of a blank line for it to work, but once you've done that you can move it to be embedded in a para
+			- ...or if you delete a chunk of text and then paste it back in again, that seems to kick-start it to pick up on all the cell-refs
 		- If your source data has line breaks, they'll be ignored in the mail merge - it'll collapse it all into one para
 			- This is apparently fixable, but it's a bit of an arse:
 			- "I found [this documented solution](https://stackoverflow.com/questions/74194424/stop-multi-line-cell-from-combining-into-paragraph-when-emailed-from-google-shee) on Stack Overflow, which references a tweak to the code in [this Apps Script mail merge solution](https://developers.google.com/apps-script/samples/automations/mail-merge#code.gs).
 In brief, the way to adjust this behavior in the native Gmail is to change how the JSON character escapes are happening and replace `/n` with `<br>` in function `escapeData_()`."
+	- Some gotchas:
+		- It kept telling me my email addresses were missing or badly formatted. the only fix I could find was to delete all empty rows in the sheet.
+I shouldn't have had to do this - I definitely saw it working previously with empty rows, but wevs, this fixed the problem.
 ### Chrome bookmarks

  - To copy bookmark links with titles as well as urls (eg to add links from bookmarks to a spreadsheet)...